-When an RJ-45 connector with thumbscrews is used,

-remove the two screws located above and below the
+When an RJ-45 connector with thumbscrews is used, remove the two screws located above and below the

-Ethernet connector (Note\2)
+Ethernet connector (Note2)

-M3 depth 3.5mm for tripod mount plate (Note \ 3)
+M3 depth 3.5mm for tripod mount plate (Note3)

-\1) Note: Rear protrusion on C-mount lens must be less than 10.0mm.
+1) Note: Rear protrusion on C-mount lens must be less than 10.0mm.

-\2) Note: When a RJ-45 cable with thumbscrews is connected to the camera, please do not excessively tighten screws by using a screw driver.
-The RJ-45 receptacle on the camera might be damaged.
+2) Note: When a RJ-45 cable with thumbscrews is connected to the camera, please do not excessively tighten screws by using a screw driver.
+The RJ-45 receptacle on the camera might get damaged.
 For security, the strength to tighten screws is less than 0.147 Newton meter (Nm).
 Tightening by hand is sufficient in order to achieve this.

-\3) Note: The depth of holes are 3.5mm.
-When the tripod adapter plate MP-40 or MP-41 is used with, use attached screws.
-If installing the camera directly, please use the screws with less 3.5mm depth.
+3) Note: The depth of holes is 3.5mm.
+When the tripod adapter plate MP-40 or MP-41 is used, use the attached screws.
+If installing the camera directly, please do not use screws longer than 3.5mm.

 Fig. 1.
-Locations
+Locations (CM-080GE / CB-080GE)